-20 Whistle blowing if you have concerns about a colleague
+21 Whistle blowing if you have concerns about a colleague

-- 20.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
-All such concerns should be reported to the Headteacher, unless the complaint is about the Headteacher, in which case concern should be reported to the Trust's CEO. - 20.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 20.3 The school's whistleblowing code (which can be found on SharePoint) allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.
+- 21.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
+All such concerns should be reported to the Headteacher, unless the complaint is about the Headteacher, in which case the concern should be reported to the Trust's CEO. - 21.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 21.3 The school's whistleblowing code allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.

-21 Staff, volunteers and LGB Governor/Board Foundation Director training
+22 Staff and LGB Governor/Board Foundation Director training

-- 21.1 Our staff receive appropriate and regular safeguarding and child protection training, including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 21.2 New staff and volunteers receive a comprehensive safeguarding briefing, including online safety and children absent or missing from education during their induction which covers this Safeguarding and Child Protection policy and our staff code of conduct, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 21.3 Our Board Directors and local governing body receive appropriate mandatory safeguarding and child protection training, including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
-This training is updated at least annually. - 21.4 Our LGB Safeguarding Governor receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high-quality safeguarding across the trust.
+- 22.1 Our staff receive appropriate and regular safeguarding and child protection training, including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 22.2 New staff and volunteers receive a comprehensive safeguarding briefing, including online safety and children absent or missing from education during their induction which covers this Safeguarding and Child Protection policy and our staff code of conduct, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 22.3 Our Board Foundation Directors and local governing body receive appropriate mandatory safeguarding and child protection training, including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+This training is updated at least annually.

-22 Safer Recruitment
+22.4 Our LGB Safeguarding Governor receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high-quality safeguarding across the trust.

-- 22.1 The Local Governing Body and our senior leadership team are responsible for monitoring that we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements. - 22.2 We inform shortlisted candidates that the school will carry out online search checks on the successful candidate to help identify any incidents or issues that are publicly available online, as part of our due diligence process. - 22.3 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2023.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 22.4 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that the staff they provide have been appropriately checked and are suitable to work with children.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children.
+23 Safer Recruitment

-22.5 The CMAT maintains and audits for compliance the single central record of recruitment checks undertaken in each of our academies.
-Our recruitment policy and procedures can be accessed here [link].
+- 23.1 The Local Governing Body and our senior leadership team are responsible for securing that we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2024 and the local safeguarding partner arrangements. - 23.2 We inform shortlisted candidates that the school will carry out online search checks on the successful candidate to help identify any incidents or issues that are publicly available online, as part of our due diligence process. - 23.3 We ensure that our volunteers are appropriately checked and supervised when in school.
+We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2024.
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 23.4 When using supply staff, we will obtain written confirmation from supply agencies or thirdparty organisations that staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 23.5 The CMAT maintains and audits the single central record of recruitment checks undertaken in each of our academies for compliance.

-23 Site security
+24 Site security